-These requirements must be met before the "Vessel Safety Check" decal can be awarded.
-A boat must meet the requirements of the state in which it is being examined.
-We do NOT participate in inspections for Quagga/Zebra mussels EXCEPT to provide information!
+- These requirements must be met before the "Vessel Safety Check" decal can be awarded. - A boat must meet the requirements of the state in which it is being examined.In California it includes in 2014+ mussel decal for non-coastal waters.
+1/14 - We do NOT participate in inspections for Quagga/Zebra mussels EXCEPT to provide information!